joshuawins99/Reference-FPGA-System-Lite/README.md

 ```
 Optionally, under the CONFIG_PARAMETERS section is the C_Code_Folder variable.
 This variable is used when running the generate_cpu_instance.py script with the ``--build`` flag.
 This allows the python script to both build and place the output files in the correct directory.
 Multiple unique instances of this system can be used in a single project easily this way.
 This option will call the build_single_module.sh for each instance of config file automatically so the script itself doesn't have to be run if using it this way.

-There are three more flags as part of generate_cpu_instance.py:
+Below are the list of flags as part of generate_cpu_instance.py:

     --print-all-registers  -> prints all the registers and their addresses to console
     --print-user-registers -> prints only the user registers to console